 Following this audit, the Eco committee has drawn an Action Plan on three areas identified as needing improvement: Waste, Water and Litter.
 The Eco Reps are already successfully running a weekly recycling programme to reduce paper waste as well as encouraging teachers and students to recycle more paper.
 Also, all plastic coffee cups for the staff and plastic take-away lunch boxes were both replaced by recyclable materials in order to reduce single-use plastic.

 Regarding Water waste and Litter, the Eco Committee will lead a “saving water” campaign for World Water Day ( 22nd of March) and will take part in the Great Big School Clean to clear litter from the Canal in Alperton.

-On 22nd of March, the Eco Committee will join the Global Litter Less Campaign by taking part to the largest ever school litter pick.
-The member of the Eco Committee will clean up the canal near Sainsbury and we are looking for some Eco volunteers to pick up litter in the playground on that day at lunch time.
-All volunteers will get 15 achievement points as well as an early lunch pass.
-If interested, please tell Ms Paoletti or any member of the Eco Committee.
+On 22nd of March, the Eco Committee joined the Global Litter Less Campaign taking part in the largest school litter pick.
+The members of the Eco Committee cleaned up the canal near Sainsbury and picked up litter in the playground during lunch time.
+All volunteers received 15 achievement points as well as an early lunch pass.

 In April, Sky Ocean Rescue organised an exciting blog competition for students age 11-16 to express their views on the state of our oceans, for a chance to spend a VIP day at Sky Academy.
 The entries submitted by our students have been published on the BBC Young Reporter blog.
 Please click here to see their entries.